Dzhagdy Range

-The Dzhagdy Range (Хребет Джагды) is a range of mountains in far North-eastern Russia.
+The Dzhagdy Range (Хребет Джагды) is a range of mountains in far Northeastern Russia.
 Administratively it belongs partly to Amur Oblast and partly to the Khabarovsk Krai of the Russian Federation.

 Geography

 The Dzhagdy is a range in northeastern Siberia, located in the northeast of Amur Oblast and the western side of Khabarovsk Krai.
 It is part of the Yankan - Tukuringra - Soktakhan - Dzhagdy group of mountain ranges (which also includes the Turan Range), being the easternmost of the group.
 The Upper Zeya Plain lies between this alignment of ranges and the Stanovoy Range to the north.

 The Dzhagdy Range is limited by the Zeya River valley to the north and west, where Zeya town is located.
 The Tukuringra Range joins the Soktakhan and the Dzhagdy on the area of the Zeya Dam.
 To the north flows the Uda River and in the south lies the Zeya-Bureya Lowland.
 To the southeast the Selemdzha Range continues further eastwards.
 The highest point of the Dzhagdy is an unnamed peak reaching 1604 m.
 The Nora and Orlovka, tributaries of the Selemdzha, have their sources in the range.